-This is only a summary and does not contain all of the information that you should consider before investing in our Common Stock and/or Warrants.
+This is only a summary and does not contain all of the information that you should consider before investing in our Common Stock.
 You should read the entire prospectus carefully, including the "Risk Factors" section as well as the information incorporated by reference into this prospectus under "Where To Learn More About Us."